 We align our scope 3 emissions reporting with the “Corporate Value Chain (Scope 3) Accounting and Reporting Standard” published by the World Resource Institute (WRI) and the World Business Council for Sustainable Development (WBCSD).
 Accordingly, we evaluated GHG emissions from 15 categories covering upstream emissions, like those from our suppliers, and downstream emissions, such as those from our customers (see diagram).

-Our 2014 scope 3 emissions include the following categories: "purchased goods and services" (96 percent of our scope 3 emissions originate from metal production.
-In 2014, we also quantified emissions from global business travel (less than 0.2 percent).
-We continue working toward quantifying other categories of scope 3 emissions, such as employee commuting, and upstream and downstream logistics.
+Our 2014 scope 3 emissions include the following categories: "purchased goods and services" (96 percent of our quantified scope 3 emissions), "waste generated in our operations" (0.1 percent), "business travel" (0.1 percent), and "downstream transporation and distribution" (3.7 percent).
+We continue working toward quantifying other categories of scope 3 emissions, such as employee commuting, and upstream logistics.
 However, based on initial estimates, these categories represent only a minor share of our scope 3 emissions.
 More than 90 percent of our scope 3 emissions originate from metal production.